kkensuke/myjb/programming/packageManager.md

 ```zsh
 jupyter-lab
 ```
-Your Safari or Chrome will show up and open jupyter-lab.
+Your default browser will show up and open jupyter-lab.

 To deactivate juypter-lab (not virtual env), in the Terminal; Control + c and you will be asked whether to quit, so enter y [yes].
 For more details, see Python page.